 Citizenship in a Republic / The man in the arena, by T. Roosevelt

 The 26th president of the United States had left office in 1909.
 During a tour in Europe, he stopped at the Sorbonne in Paris, where he delivered one of his most popular speeches, “Citizenship in a Republic”, which came to be known by its most remarkable metaphor: “the man in the arena”.
 The original speech covers historical, political and practical aspects dear to the great statemate: war, peace, wealth, education and the role of citizenship in a free world.
-(It might help to remind that T.R. was raised in a household that practised muscular Christianity).
+(It might help to remind T.R. was raised in a household practising muscular Christianity).
 Several sections of his speech became timeless motivational words that still resonate and inspire generations of leaders of any walk of life, probably beyond the wildest expectations of his author.
 Enjoy the reading and…Sweat Your Assets.

 The most popular extract